 This is the nineth year of the Awards and once again the judging panel, who have seen around 110 Scottish Theatre productions on this year’s Edinburgh Festival Fringe, were impressed by the evidence of both emerging and established talent within the Scottish Theatre scene and the overall high standard of production.

 The Judges are proud of the fact that, over the years, they have spotted the potential in small and medium scale productions and the previous winners have all toured nationally and internationally.

-The awards was presented by Andy Arnold, Artistic Director of Tron Theatre, Glasgow, at the Scottish Arts Club, Rutland Square, Edinburgh, on Wednesday 23 August at 5.30 pm.
-The Club is most grateful to Pickering’s Gin for their support of the Awards
+The awards was presented by esteemed actress Maureen Beattie at the Scottish Arts Club, Rutland Square, Edinburgh, on Wednesday 21 August at 5.30 pm.
+The Club is most grateful to Pickering’s Gin for once again supporting of the Awards.
+Read more.

-Joyce Caplan, Catherine Robins, Muriel Romanes, Anna Stapleton, Liz Smith, John Scott Moncrieff, Neil Weir, Mark Wilson.
+Joyce Caplan, Catherine Robins, Muriel Romanes, Anna Stapleton, Liz Smith, John Scott Moncrieff, Neil Weir and Mark Wilson.

 The Scottish Portrait Awards

 The Scottish Portrait Awards (SPAs) are open to anyone over 16 years born, living or studying in Scotland.
 The annual competition aims to discover the best portraits by 60 fine artists and photographers that will feature in a month-long exhibition to be held at the Scottish Arts Club in November.
 Prizes include:

 SPA in Fine Art: First prize £5000, Second Prize £1,000, Third Prize £500, SPA Young Fine Artist (16-25 Years) £500